The History of The Oldie by Richard Ingrams

 The Oldie had a last-minute reprieve, and from then on the circulation gradually crept up.
 The Literary Lunches were launched at Simpson’s in 1996 and have gone from strength to strength, even branching out into the provinces.
 In 2001, however, a further crisis struck when Naim Attallah announced his intention to dispose of all his various publishing enterprises.

 Anxious months followed when we went the rounds of various publishers in the hope of finding a purchaser, getting polite brush-offs all round.
 Help came at last from one of the magazine’s most generous supporters, Sir Paul Getty, who had previously sponsored the Oldie of the Year Awards lunch at Simpson’s.
 Sir Paul proposed a scheme whereby he bought the magazine from Naim Attallah and contracted John Brown Publishing (famous for ownership of Viz) to produce and market it.
 The deal was finally agreed in August 2001, and we moved to what we hope will be our final resting-place at 65 Newman Street.

 Sadly Sir Paul Getty died in 2003 and in 2007 his son and heir Mark decided to sell the magazine.
 It was eventually bought by a consortium headed by our former business manager James Pembroke.
 Thanks to his enthusiasm and business flair, The Oldie’s circulation has just passed the 41,000 mark.
 Onwards and upwards!

 By Richard Ingrams, February 2012

-In June 2014, Alexander Chancellor became the Editor of The Oldie.
+In June 2014, Alexander Chancellor (pictured below) became the Editor of The Oldie.
 He redesigned the magazine and introduced a number of new columns and writers.
+Circulation continued to grow under his editorship.
 On January 28th, 2017, he died.
 He will be greatly missed by all of us who worked with him.